 - a.
+If utilizing AI, do so responsibly by using it as a tool to enhance your learning and writing and not as a way to avoid creating your own original work. - b.
 Keep careful records of the sources you consult.
-If you record this information as you work, you will avoid needless searching later on. - b.
+If you record this information as you work, you will avoid needless searching later on. - c.
 Familiarize yourself with the instructor's preferred citation and documentation style (MLA, APA, CMS, etc.).
-If you need additional assistance, seek tutoring assistance through the Learning Resource Center. - c.
+If you need additional assistance, seek tutoring assistance through the Learning Resource Center. - d.
 Learn what falls within the limits of common knowledge.
-What is considered common knowledge may differ by discipline, but it generally consists of facts and information that are readily available to the public through a variety of sources. - d.
+What is considered common knowledge may differ by discipline, but it generally consists of facts and information that are readily available to the public through a variety of sources. - e.
 When in doubt, cite it!
-If you are not sure whether or not the information would be considered public knowledge either ask your instructor or cite it to be on the safe side. - e.
+If you are not sure whether or not the information would be considered public knowledge either ask your instructor or cite it to be on the safe side. - f.
 Place quotes around words that are not your own.
 Even if you've documented the source at the end of the paper or assignment, you are not done yet.
-Quotation marks indicate that you are using someone else's language. - f.
+Quotation marks indicate that you are using someone else's language. - g.
 Be careful when you paraphrase information.
 Paraphrasing refers to including someone else's information in your own words.
 Learn what makes for an appropriate paraphrase and remember to cite-even though you may have changed the language, the author still owns the ideas behind the language.